 Our Conclusion

 If your roof has sustained hail damage, we recommend filing a claim through your homeowners insurance company and choosing an approved contractor to fix it.
 Most insurance policies cover hail damage; the only out-of-pocket expense may be your deductible.
-Repairing a few shingles may seem simple, but unless you have previous roofing experience, this isn’t an easy project to complete yourself.
+Repairing a few shingles may seem simple, but without previous roofing experience, this isn’t an easy project to complete.

-If you don’t go through insurance, you should still hire a roof inspector to fully assess the damage.
+If you don’t go through insurance, you should still hire a roof inspector to assess the damage fully.
 You can then research local contractors and follow the steps we outlined above to ensure a proper repair job.

 Get Your Roofing Project Quote Today